-Artwork must be two-dimensional and represent this year's theme: American History.
 Each framed artwork can be no larger than 26 inches high, 26 inches wide, and 4 inches deep.
 If your artwork is selected as the winning piece, it must arrive in Washington, DC, framed.
 Even when framed, it must still measure no larger than the above maximum dimensions.
 No framed piece should weigh more than 15 pounds.
-Click here for a checklist for students and teachers interested in submitting art to the competition.
+You can find the official rules here.

 Accepted mediums for the two-dimensional artwork are as follows: